Mobee-App/documentation/docs/documentation-api/3 - Document Generation Module/3 - mobee-document-configuration.md

 - Possession of a Mobee license.
 - Assignment of either the "Mobee User" or "Mobee Administrator" permission set.
-- Enable User External Credentials Through User Profiles
+- Enable User External Credentials Through User Profiles if needed.

 ## Retrieve and Reset Document Generation Token